lewie9021/appdriver-docs/docs/api/device/goBack.md

 sidebar_label: .goBack()
 ---

 Go to the previous screen.
-On Android, this will be the hardware back button.
+On Android, this will use the hardware back button.

 #### Usage